Sywell Aerodrome: Expansion

 In 1999, the aerodrome sought planning permission for a hard runway, which was intended to allow operations to continue over the winter, when the grass runways often become waterlogged.
 The organisations STARE (Stop The Aerodrome Runway Expansion) and CPRE (Campaign to Protect Rural England) campaigned against this change, arguing that it would lead to more and larger aircraft flying over the area and disturb its "rural tranquility".

 Permission was granted for the runway on 22 November 2007 by the Department for Transport, and though campaigners vowed to fight the decision they were unsuccessful and construction of the runway began in 2008.
 It opened during summer 2009 and enabled safe operations during the winter of 2009–2010 and onwards.
 In February 2010, the final inspection of the newly completed all-weather hard runway was carried out by the CAA who confirmed that it could be licensed for use.
+In recent years airfield lighting and approach aids have been installed to enable night training and operations to be carried out albeit at present this is infrequent.

 Operations

-Sywell has three all-grass operational runways and a fourth all-weather concrete runway.
+Sywell has two all-grass operational runways and a third all-weather concrete runway.
 The aerodrome's operational hours are 0900–1700 during winter and 0800-1700 during summer.
 The aerodrome offers an Aerodrome Flight Information Service to pilots.
+The tower frequency is 122.705 mhz.
+Non Sywell-based aircraft are required to PPR (Prior Permission Required).